tjex/tjex.github.io/src/content/blog/2024/zettelkasten-grid-system.md

 ---
-title: The Zettelkasten GRID system
+title: The Zettelkasten GRID System
-description: My adaptation of a few different Zettelkasten organisation techniques, which I call the GRID system.
+description: The GRID system is a framework for frictionless organisation of a Zettelkasten.
+It defines a set of rules for note creation and note tagging that suppress the need for content categorisation.
 pubDate: 2024-01-06T19:01:33Z
 author: tjex
 tags: ['learning']
-draft: true
+draft: false
 ---

-## Summary

 The GRID system is a framework for frictionless Zettelkasten organisation.
 It defines a set of rules for note creation and note tagging that suppress the